 For a few more details on mXsync, and some things that might be of importance for IT, please refer to the About mXsync page.

-Please comment in the forum or contact us at email@example.com if you have any problems.
+Please contact us at email@example.com if you have any problems.

 There are a number of quality filters applied to the event database before they are displayed in mXrap.
 This does sometimes cause confusion because a particular event is visible in your other software, but not in mXrap.